-- 9. Click Continue to start the restoration. - 10.
-During the restoration process, the Activity and Mirror Status will both indicate Restoring.
+- 5. Click Continue to start the restoration. - 6.
+During the restoration process, the Activity will indicate Restoring and Mirror Status will indicate In Progress.
 When the restoration is complete, the Mirror Status will change to Idle, and the Activity will be Restored.
 At this time, schedule a time for failback.
-User downtime will begin once failback is started, so select a time that will have minimal disruption on your users. - 11.
-On the Manage Jobs page, highlight the job and click Failback. - 12.
-In the dialog box, highlight the job that you want to failback and click Failback. - 13.
-Check that your source is fully functional, and then, if desired, you can enable protection again by clicking Start.
+User downtime will begin once failback is started, so select a time that will have minimal disruption on your users. - 7.
+On the Manage Jobs page, highlight the job and click Failback. - 8.
+In the dialog box, highlight the job that you want to failback and click Failback. - 9.
+Check that your source is fully functional and that the source data is in a good state, and then, if desired, you can enable protection again by clicking Start.